wardini/SDPySummerJam/README.md

-#June 29, 2024
+# San Diego Python Pygame Summer Jam contest entry.
-This is the San Diego Python Pygame Summer Jam contest entry.
+## June 29, 2024
 The theme of this game jam is "Interstellar".
 Our brainstorming session led us toward a game about visualizing and tracing constellations in the night sky.